 Rocks on the Move: Plate Tectonics and Landscapes

-Teachers new to Rocks on the Move must attend the Teacher Workshop on November 8, 2014.
+Teachers new to the program must attend the Teacher Workshop on November 8, 2014.
 Program full for 2014-2015.

-Hike a trail through ancient underwater volcanoes or explore rainbow colored beach sands and riprap to unravel the mysteries of the rocks of the Franciscan Complex.
-Hands-on lessons connect classroom earth science learning to the dynamic landscapes of the Bay Area, and propose how, when, and where human history and geology interact.
+Take your students on a hike through ancient underwater volcanoes or an investigation of rainbow colored sands to unravel the mysteries of the rocks of the Franciscan Complex.
+Through guided inquiry and cooperative learning, students connect classroom earth science learning to the dynamic landscapes of the Bay Area, and propose how, when, and where human history and geology interact.
 Students consider how communities meet the challenges of living in a geologically active environment and a changing climate.

 Rocks on the Move uses the Understanding by Design framework, and aligns with the Next Generation Science Standards and Common Core Standards.